tmpfs/rlx/lib/rlx.md

 * `poll`: Boolean indicating whether polling is enabled, default is `true`.
 * `interval`: Integer milliseconds between poll attempts, default is `2000`.
 * `max`: Integer indicating the maximum number of retry attempts, default is `10`.

+## History

+This program was originally implemented in bash shell script, see https://github.com/freeformsystems/rlx-shell.

+Bash was chosen for ease of readline integration and the ability to concisely pipe between programs amongst other features.
+However implementing a complex program in shell script is non-trivial and it needed to rely on external languages for JSON support.

+The original implementation whilst almost feature complete was deprecated in favour of a pure javascript version.
+In addition the original implementation started from a pure interactive REPL perspective with a view to implementing non-interactive support later - it never happened.

+For the javascript program an inverse approach is taken, the REPL is the last feature to be implemented.